Theater Review: Seeing the “Invisible Man”

-An adaptor has to make choices, and this theatrical version of Invisible Man focuses on the novel’s most straightforward narrative strand.
+An adapter has to make choices, and this theatrical version of Invisible Man focuses on the novel’s most straightforward narrative strand.

 Invisible Man.
 Adapted from the novel by Ralph Ellison by Oren Jacoby.
 Directed by Christopher McElroen.
 Sets by Troy Hourie.
 Costumes by Kathleen Geldard.
 Lights by Mary Louise Geiger.
 A co-production of the Huntington Theatre Company and the Studio Theatre.
 At the Boston University Theatre, Boston, MA, through February 3.